 Required Hours

 Credit for mentorship experiences during a 36-week school year should be based upon the student’s successful completion of the course and continuous mentoring throughout the school year.
-To receive a half credit toward graduation for the mentorship, students in the 9th-12th grade should complete a minimum of 140 hours for the school year.
+To receive a half credit toward graduation for the mentorship, students in the 9th to 12th grade should complete a minimum of 140 hours for the school year.
 In addition, 140-hour mentorships may culminate in the completion of an independent study project.
 Mentorships of fewer than 140 hours may be completed, but students will not receive credit beyond the credit earned for the related CTE course.

 Roles and Timeline for Mentorship Implementation